daytonaio/content/guides/20240910_guide_srcbook.md

 ---
 title: "Interactive TypeScript Notebooks in Daytona with Srcbook"
-description: "This guide will demonstrate how to integrate Srcbook, an interactive TypeScript notebook environment, with Daytona, a development env management tool."
+description: "This guide will demonstrate how to integrate Srcbook, an interactive TypeScript notebook environment, with Daytona, allowing you to manage and deploy Workspaces — reproducible development environments based on standard OCI containers, with built-in support for the Dev Container standard."
-date: 2024-09-10
+date: 2024-09-11
 author: "Oreoluwa Ajayi"
 ---